Washington, D.C.: Bus

 Two main public bus systems operate in Washington, D.C.
 Metrobus, operated by the Washington Metropolitan Area Transit Authority (WMATA), is the primary public bus system in Washington, D.C.
 Serving more than 400,000 riders each weekday, it is one of the nation's largest bus systems by annual ridership.
-The city also operates its own DC Circulator bus system, which connects commercial and touristic areas within central Washington.
-The DC Circulator costs only $1 to ride and is composed of six distinct routes that cover central D.C. and suburban Rosslyn, Virginia.
-The DC Circulator is run via a public-private partnership between the District of Columbia Department of Transportation, WMATA, and DC Surface Transit, Inc. (DCST).
-The bus system services each stop approximately every 10 minutes.
+The city also operated its own DC Circulator bus system via a public-private partnership between the District of Columbia Department of Transportation, WMATA, and DC Surface Transit, Inc. (DCST), which connected commercial and touristic areas within central Washington before its closure on December 31, 2024.
+The DC Circulator costed $1 to ride and was composed of six distinct routes that covered central D.C. and suburban Rosslyn, Virginia.

 There are also numerous commuter buses that residents of the wider Washington region take to commute into the city for work or other events, such as the Loudoun County Transit Commuter Bus and the Maryland Transit Administration Commuter Bus.
 The city also has several bus lines used by tourists and others visiting the city, including Big Bus Tours, Old Town Trolley Tours, and DC Trails.
 Many tourists also arrive via charter buses.
 Following renovations in 2011, Union Station became Washington's primary intercity bus transit center.